What Does LASIK Fix?

 We use multiple refractive surgery lasers.
 With LASIK, we use a femtosecond laser to make the flap, and an excimer laser to do the treatment.
 With SMILE (Small Incision Lenticule Extraction), we use a femtosecond laser to delineate a small, lens-shaped portion from the cornea, which we carefully remove through a minimally invasive incision.

 We use the Zeiss Visumax laser, the Alcon Allegretto Wavelight Femtosecond and Excimer lasers, and the LenSx laser for cataract and corneal surgery.
 The Allegretto Wavelight excimer laser measures the eye 400 times per second to ensure highly accurate contouring for advanced visual outcomes.
-Drs.
-Slade and Walton have found that Allegretto’s technology is particularly beneficial to patients with higher myopia.
+Dr. Slade has found that Allegretto’s technology is particularly beneficial to patients with higher myopia.

-Drs.
-Slade and Walton are often the first to have access to new laser technologies through clinical trials.
+Dr. Slade is often the first to have access to new laser technologies through clinical trials.
 As such, we anticipate debuting two additional new lasers in the near future, though we are unable to release more details at this time.

 Why do you have multiple different lasers to do LASIK and Laser Vision Correction?

 “We have two different lasers that make the ablation, two different lasers that make flaps.
 There’s a very simple answer to why we have four lasers for LASIK.
 Because we have more than one patient.
 And by that I mean our patients are so varied.
 People are different.
 Some people have a lot of nearsightedness.
 Some people have a lot of astigmatisms, while some have this requirement or that requirement.